odpi/egeria-docs/site/docs/types/1/0137-Actions.md

 * creationTime - When the requested action was identified.
 * priority - How urgent is this action?
 * dueTime - When the requested action needs to be completed.
+* lastReviewTime - When the requested action was last reviewed.
 * status - How complete is the action?
 (See ToDoStatus)
 * completionTime - When the requested action was completed.